cortex-js/cortexjs.io/src/_pages/mathlive-examples-customizing.md

 ### Color

-To change the foreground ("ink") of a formula, use the `\textcolor{}{}` command.
-To change the background ("paper"), use the `\colorbox{}{}` command.
+To change the foreground ("ink") and background ("paper") colors of a formula programmatically, use the `applyStyle()` function.

+To modify the foreground color you can also use the `\textcolor{}{}` command.
+To change the background, use the `\colorbox{}{}` command.

-  The first argument is a color specified as:
+The first argument of these commands is a color specified as:
   - a RGB color using the standard CSS format (`#d7170b`)
   - a [CSS color name](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value) (`goldenrod`)
   - one of the 68 colors from [dvips color name](https://ctan.org/pkg/colordvi) (`cadetblue`)
   - one of the 10 Mathematica color from `ColorData[97, "ColorList"]` (`m0` to `m9`)
   - a color defined using the syntax from the [`xcolor` package](http://mirror.jmu.edu/pub/CTAN/macros/latex/contrib/xcolor/xcolor.pdf), for example: `blue!20!black!30!green`

 The following color names are recommended.
-They will map to these color values, which are different from the `dvips` values.
 They can be applied using the color keys in the virtual keyboard:

 ![](/assets/images/mathfield/colors.png)

-These colors have been carefully selected for a balanced representation of the range of hues on the color circle and to have similar lightness and intensity.{.notice--info}
+These colors have been carefully selected for a balanced representation of the range of hues on the color circle, with similar lightness and intensity.
+They will map to  different color values than the `dvips` colors of the same name.{.notice--info}

-To have proper visibility based on usage, these color names will map to different values when used as a foreground color and a background color.
-To ensure a precise color value, use a RGB color instead.{.notice--info}
+To have proper legibility based on usage, these color names will map to different values when used as a foreground color and a background color.
+To use a specific color value, use a RGB color instead.{.notice--info}

-How the color names are interpreted can be customized by providing a `colorMap` or `backgroundColorMap` function.{.notice--info}
+To customize how the color names are interpreted provide a `colorMap` or `backgroundColorMap` function.{.notice--info}